 With many of our packages, including our registered office (Company Secretarial Service), inniAccounts will take care of submitting and updating your confirmation statement, we even pay the £13 filing fee.
-If you are an existing client of ours we will happily complete and submit your confirmation statement for a £35 one off fee (this includes the £13 filing fee) or you can add our Company Secretarial Service to your package.
+If you are an client without our Company Secretarial Service, we will happily complete and submit your confirmation statement for a one off fee (which includes the £13 filing fee) or you can add our Company Secretarial Service to your package.
 This service is a great way to get a little extra help with your company administration.
 The service includes us filing your confirmation statement at Companies House each year and paying your filing fee, we will also take care of updating your Companies House and HMRC records and you can use our address as your company registered address to ensure your privacy.

 Remember: if you make any changes to your confirmation statement you need to let us know.
 Changes to shareholders can affect the dividends that you issue in inniAccounts software and SIC codes will be required for future VAT returns.